lance60/2048/README.md

 - Smoothness: How close a tile's value is to each of its neighboring tile's value.

 The javascript file consists of an implementation of the game and the decision making process.
 There is also webpage demonstration included in the repository.
+You can try it [here](https://lance60.github.io/2048_Player/)

 Note: webpage might become unresponsive if path evaluation iteration is too high.
 Be careful.